 But you see, things rarely go that smoothly at my house.

-Here is what you will need if you want to make one of these wood candle holders:
+Here is what you will need if you want to make one of these wooden candle holders for your home decor:

 - Piece of wood cut to the size you want.
 I used a quite large one but you can use any size you want.
 Mine is 30 inches long by 12 inches wide and 5 inches thick.
 I love using old unloved wood, but if you want to use new, thats perfect too!